-- If you chose as source the Dragon Remote Mic app, Dragon's wizard will present a screen to help ensure that your smartphone (or other Wi-Fi-enabled device) "finds" your profile on your computer.
+- If you chose as source the Dragon Remote Mic app, Dragon's wizard will present a screen to help ensure that your Wi-Fi-enabled device "finds" your profile on your computer.
 Also, instead of the microphone check, it will present a short sentence to read aloud for calibration. - Some computers offer several places for you to plug in your microphone.
-If you get poor results with one, consider the other(s) -- and if you use a docking station, you may get better results if you connect the microphone to a port on your laptop itself, not on the station.
+If you get poor results with one, consider the other (front or back, or for laptop users a docking station).
 Once you've identified which port works best, aim to always use that port for your microphone.
-(You may wish to mark it with a piece of tape.)
+(Considering marking it with a piece of tape.)

-Step 5: The wizard will give you the opportunity to schedule periodic data collection, which helps improve future update of Dragon by collecting usage data anonymously.
-See the Help for details.
+Step 5: The wizard gives you the opportunity to schedule periodic data collection, which helps improve future update of Dragon by collecting usage data anonymously.